Skip to main content

 Three scenarios determine the fate of the escrow.

 A frequent point of friction: when the mortgage condition precedent is not fulfilled, the seller may challenge the buyer’s good faith and refuse to release the escrow.
-The notaire then finds themselves in a delicate position: they hold the funds but cannot release them without both parties’ agreement or a court order.
-The escrow remains blocked for the duration of the dispute resolution, sometimes several months.
-This is exactly why the precise drafting of the condition precedent is so important.
+The notaire is then in a delicate position: they hold the funds but cannot release them without both parties’ agreement or a court order.
+The escrow stays blocked for as long as the dispute lasts, sometimes several months.
+This is exactly why precise drafting of the condition precedent matters so much.

 Scenario 3: the buyer withdraws without legitimate reason.
-The buyer changes their mind after the cooling-off period, without being able to invoke a condition precedent.
+The buyer changes their mind after the cooling-off period, with no condition precedent to invoke.
 The seller has the right to claim the escrow as fixed compensation (if the agreement provides for it) or to pursue the buyer for forced completion of the sale.
 Most agreements include a penalty clause setting the indemnity at 10% of the price, exactly the amount of the escrow.
-In practice, the seller retains the escrow and the transaction is cancelled.
+In practice, the seller keeps the escrow and the transaction is cancelled.

-At Home Select, our property hunters ensure that the preliminary agreement provides clear terms for the return of the escrow in the event of non-fulfilment of conditions precedent.
-The standard wording, “the escrow shall be returned to the buyer within 21 days of notification of non-fulfilment of the condition precedent,” must appear in black and white.
+At Home Select, our property hunters make sure the preliminary agreement sets clear terms for the return of the escrow if conditions precedent are not fulfilled.
+The standard wording, “the escrow shall be returned to the buyer within 21 days of notification of non-fulfilment of the condition precedent”, must appear in black and white.

 The escrow and financing: impact on your plan